AdobeDocs/advertising.en/help/dsp/optimization/custom-goal.md

     1. In the toolbar, click ![Create](/help/dsp/assets/create-search-ui.png "Create").

-    1. Enter the objective settings, including the associated metrics and their relative numeric weights for non-mobile devices and mobile devices, and then save the objective.
+    1. Enter the objective settings, including the associated metrics and their relative numeric weights for non-mobile devices, and then save the objective.
+Consider the following:

-       For objectives used for Advertising DSP packages, the objective name must be prefixed with "ADSP_"  such as "ADSP_Registrations."
+      * For objectives used for Advertising DSP packages, the objective name must be prefixed with "ADSP_"  such as "ADSP_Registrations."
 The prefix isn’t case-sensitive.

-       Also, include only metrics that are attributed to DSP, not any metrics attributed to Search, Social, & Commerce or to any other ad network.
-At least one metric must have the metric type *[!UICONTROL Goal]*.
+      * Include only metrics that are attributed to DSP.
+Any metrics attributed to Search, Social, & Commerce or to any other ad network are ignored.

+      * At least one metric must have the metric type *[!UICONTROL Goal]*.

+      * DSP uses the non-mobile weights for all ads.
+Any mobile weights specified are ignored.

        >[!NOTE]
        >